europace/baufismart-antraege-api/README.md

 To start tests begin with [Get a list of applications](#get-a-list-of-applications)

 ## Segments of Antragsnummer
 Europace is a multi-lender plattform.
-For this case antragsnummer is segmented by / for different applications and approvals
+For this case antragsnummer is segmented by / for different solutions and applications

 Example: `ABC12F/2/1`